The Ultimate Beginner’s Guide to Scrum

 Product Owner

 This is the project’s key stakeholder.
-He or she is accountable for managing the product backlog.
+He or she is accountable for managing the product backlog by using a product backlog template.
 The product owner is also responsible for maximizing the value of the product, the development team is working on.

 Scrum Master